5th Grade – Catching Up a Struggling Reader

 • Reading at an appropriate rate (words per minute) is essential.
 When fluency is achieved, comprehension can occur.

-Words Per Minute for Grade 5
+Words Correct Per Minute for Grade 5

 This table shows approximate percentile ranks for correct words per minute at 3 points during the school year.
 The average 5th grader should read 121 words correctly per minute in the fall, 133 in the winter, and 146 in the spring.